Mills

 The Group was founded in New York in 1950.
 Clyde McPhatter joined as lead tenor in 1950.
 In 1951 the group had three top ten R&B singles: "Do Something For Me", "I Am With You", and "Sixty Minute Man".
 Sixty-Minute Man with it's sexual innuendoes was both a R&B and pop hit.
 It was on of the first, if not the first, record by a black group to make the pop charts.
 They had several hits such as "The Bells", "I'd Be Satisfied", and "These Foolish Things Remind Me Of You" before McPhatter left to form The Drifters.
 Jackie Wilson replaced McPhatter and sang lead on "Rags To Riches".
 A switch to Decca Records brought the group its biggest hit "St. Therese of the Roses".

-identifiable was sound was based on a combination of blues and gospel.
-The Clovers did not
+sound was based on a combination of blues and gospel.
+The Clovers

 Members: